martoncsikos/skybiometry/README.md

 ```

 ### .train(uids[, options])
-Used to train specified users.

-Once the face tags were trained, specified user id can be recognized using [faces.recognize](#faces.recognize).
+Starts training of specified users.
+Once the face tags were trained, specified user id can be recognized using [faces.recognize](#recognizeuids-options).

 Method entry point:
 ```